 Theoretically speaking, when the father and mother are divorced, their children should be under the custody of both parties until jurisdiction.
 The children will not enter the new guardianship until jury decision is made.
 However, the actual world is often not like this.

 This often create a very hard time to the father, and the emotion is very painful.
-Very few fathers will do stupid things when they think they have lost their children.
+A few fathers will even do harmful things when they think they have lost their children.
 A considerable proportion of fathers will begin drastic fight with his ex-wife.
 Fathers don’t understand why they didn’t get good treatment despite their good intentions.
 Fathers also don’t understand why their ex-wives are so unfriendly.
 Oftentimes, fathers would find futile in everything they do.
 They can only let the time pass like this a month after a month.

 From the father’s point of view, it’s “I can’t see the child”.
 From the child’s point of view, it’s “Daddy is gone”.
 However, from the court’s perspective, it’s “Daddy has disappeared from the child’s everyday life”.
 Therefore, when judging custody, it is very likely to favor the mother because it would make the minimal change to the children’s every day life – completely ignoring the fact that status quo facilitated by a unfriendly mother’s selfish (and even illegal) action for the mother in the first place.

-There are ways to avoid being a victim of the “Grab First Strategy”:
+There are ways to help a father avoid being a victim of the “Grab First Strategy”:

 Different ages have different reactions to “Grab First Strategy”